GrandpaBond/pxt-heading/README.md

 possible direction.

 This pxt-heading extension is designed to meet the need for an orientation-independent compass, based just on the magnetometer readings.
+It, too, needs to first calibrate the magnetometer (to discover how it is affected by its magnetic environment), but that is achieved simply by spinning the buggy on the spot for a couple of rotations, and then teaching it where North is.

 ## Earth's Magnetic Field
-A simplified view is that the earth's magnetic field points towards the North magnetic pole (situated incidentally in northern Canada!) in the southern hemisphere it points up out of the ground, and for the northern hemisphere it points down into the ground.
-Near the equator it points roughly horizontally.
+A simplified view is that the earth's magnetic field points towards the North magnetic pole (situated incidentally in northern Canada!)
+In the southern hemisphere it points up out of the ground, and for the northern hemisphere it points down into the ground; near the equator it points roughly horizontally.

+So, when viewed from the perspective of our spinning buggy, the magnetic field-vector sweeps out a cone: sharply pointed in polar regions, and opened-out flat when near the equator.

 ## Magnetometer
+Although the magnetometer provides three readings (X,Y & Z), we only need to use two to get our heading angle.
+The challenge is to choose the best two for the job!

+Depending on the specific mounting orientation of the microbit in the buggy, in a few special places and cases, the field-vector cone is aligned with one of the three magnetometer axes, so as the magnetic field vector apparently sweeps around its conical path, it traces out a neat circle on the plane of the other two axes.
+Their readings can then be easily interpreted to give the heading angle.

+However, in most places and cases this cone is tilted at an angle, and traces out an ellipse on each of the three orthogonal planes defined by a pair of axes (XY,YZ & ZX).
+The three ellipses will in general be offset from the origin and show different eccentricities.
+We will get the best heading discrimination by choosing the plane with the least eccentric (i.e most nearly circular) ellipse.

+Having selected the best two axes, we'll need to transform readings from around the ellipse back onto a true circle that is centred on the origin, giving us a relative angle that can (eventually) be offset by a fixed bias to return the true heading with repect to North.

 has a horizontal component at every location (apart from at the magnetic poles).
 As the buggy spins, this North-South component sinusoidally